 Turn the dough out of the bowl onto a lightly floured surface.
-Punch down.
 Cut the dough with a sharp knife into 16 pieces and place them under a sheet of cling film.
 Roll into balls one by one, keeping them under the cling film when you're not shaping (see v.5 for a video of the technique).
 Line a tin with baking parchment then arrange the buns on the sheet.
 Cover again with cling film and leave to rise for 45 minutes until puffy.
 Preheat the oven to 200C/390F.

 Combine the flour with the water to create a smooth, thick paste (you may need to add a few extra drops of water) then scoop it into a piping bag.
 Unwrap the buns and pipe the paste over each bun in the cross pattern.
 Bake for 15-20 minutes until golden brown and hollow when tapped.
 Brush the reserved peel syrup over the buns then remove to a cooling rack.

 Serve split, toasted and topped with lots of salted butter.
 They freeze very well - I usually split them with big serrated knife then toast from frozen but you can defrost them first too.

 Three more recipes that use dried fruit:

 Fig & Hazelnut Crumble Bars

 For the past ten days or so - ever since I got back to Oxford - I've been in the midst of one of those patches where every recipe I try seems to go wrong.
 It drives me up the wall (and, occasionally, drives tears down my face).

 Earlier this evening I was reading The Year in Food when I came across Kimberly's description of weeks like these: "Where one week will feel smooth and productive, another will feel like I am trying to herd cats – the recipes are stubborn and lopsided and resist coaxing to the place where I’d like them to go."
 It inspired me to finally stop procrastinating and herd some words onto the screen.